Polish Birth Certificates: How to Obtain Official Copies

 An extract from the civil status register is an official document that confirms a vital event registered in a civil registry office, such as a birth, marriage, or death.
 Since March 1, 2015, extracts can be issued in either electronic or paper form.
 There are two main types of extracts available:

-Full Extract: The full extract contains more detailed information than the abridged version.
-It is an exact copy of the original civil status entry, including all information recorded at the time of registration and any subsequent changes, such as name changes or other modifications.
+Full copy of the birth certificate: The full copy contains more detailed information than the abridged version.
+It is an exact copy of the original civil registration, including all the information recorded at the time of registration and any subsequent changes, such as a change of name or other modifications.
+If you want to obtain more details about your ancestors that may be useful in genealogical research, this type of copy may be the best option.
+This version of the birth certificate is recommended if you want to confirm your Polish citizenship on the basis of ancestry.

 Obtaining Polish Birth Certificates for International Use